CESNET/Nemea-OpenWRT/net/nemea-modules/munin/README.md

   echo "graph_args --base 1000 --lower-limit 0"
-  echo "graph_vlabel number of flows" echo "graph_info This graph shows number of captured flows by flow_meter module with profile ${PROFILE}." echo "graph_category network"
+  echo "graph_vlabel number of flows" echo "graph_info This graph shows number of captured flows by ipfixprobe with profile ${PROFILE}." echo "graph_category network"

   for i in ${FLOW_PLUGINS:-basic}; do